Audacity 3.2.0

 Definition: Prefs.h:199

-References AudioIOLatencyCorrection, AudioIOPlaybackDevice, AudioIORecordingDevice, DeviceName(), Setting< T >::GetDefault(), GetSupportedPlaybackRates(), GetSupportedSampleRates(), HostName(), IsStreamActive(), name, Setting< T >::Read(), anonymous_namespace{ExportOpus.cpp}::supportedSampleRates, wxT(), and XO().
+References AudioIOLatencyCorrection, AudioIOPlaybackDevice, AudioIORecordingDevice, DeviceName(), Setting< T >::GetDefault(), GetSupportedCaptureRates(), GetSupportedPlaybackRates(), GetSupportedSampleRates(), HostName(), IsStreamActive(), name, Setting< T >::Read(), anonymous_namespace{ExportOpus.cpp}::supportedSampleRates, wxT(), and XO().

 Here is the call graph for this function: